docker/docs/docker-cloud/migration/cloud-to-kube-aks.md

 ## Test the app on AKS

-You should thoroughly test your application on your AKS cluster before starting the migration.
-This includes deploying the application from the new Kubernetes manifest file, performing scaling operations, updates and rollbacks.
-You should also manage the manifest file in a version control system.
+Before migrating, you should thoroughly test each new Kubernetes manifest on an AKS cluster.
+Healthy testing includes deploying the application with the new manifest file, performing scaling operations, increasing load, running failure scenarios, and doing updates and rollbacks.
+These tests are specific to each of your applications.
+You should also manage your manifest files in a version control system.

+If you had a CI/CD pipeline with automated tests and deployments for your Docker Cloud stacks, you should build, test, and implement one for each application on AKS.

-The following steps show you how to deploy your app from the Kubernetes manifest file and test it.
-They are based on the sample application used throughout this guide, but the general commands work for your cluster.
+The following steps explain how to deploy your app from the Kubernetes manifest file and verify that it is running.
+They are based on the sample application used throughout this guide, but the general commands should work for your cluster.

-Perform the following from an Azure cloud shell or local terminal with the azure client and `kubectl` Kubernetes client installed. `kubectl` must be configured to talk to your AKS cluster.
+> Perform the following from an Azure cloud shell or local terminal with the azure client and `kubectl` Kubernetes client installed. `kubectl` must be configured to talk to your AKS cluster.

-1. Verify that you shell/terminal is configured to talk to your AKS cluster.
-If the output matches your cluster, you're ready to proceed with the next steps.
+1. Verify that your shell/terminal is configured to talk to your AKS cluster.
+The output should match your cluster.

     ```
     > kubectl get nodes